Blog

 What's the Big Deal?

-3. Return of Excess: Any excess reimbursements or advances that exceed the substantiated expenses must be returned to the employer within a reasonable timeframe.
+Any excess reimbursement beyond substantiated expenses must be returned within a set timeframe.

 Types of Expenses That Qualify

-• Phone and Internet: Costs associated with business communication.
+• Phone and Internet: Communication costs.

 Examples of Templates and SOPs

-• Expense Report Template
+Expense Report Template & SOPs for Reimbursable Expenses

 1. Submission of Expense Reports: